RN2D-Project/BootCamp_Project/README.md

 ## __Tools and technologies used:__

 - Microsoft Excel - To view the data once csv file is downloaded
-- AWS and S3 - Database hosting on the cloud
 - Postgress SQL - To create a database
 - Python (Jupyter Notebook)
 - QDB - To create ERD diagram